rall138/dynamic-forms-react/index.md

 </span>

 <span>
-  The backend of this project is created with Ruby on rails, at the begining i use rails-react gem to build the whole project, but then i decide to separate react and leave rails as a rest api only.
+  The backend of this project is created with Ruby on rails, at the beginning i use rails-react gem to build the whole project, but then i decided to separate react and leave rails as a rest api only.
 </span>
 :pushpin::pushpin::pushpin: